T

 • Reservations are recommended for popular dinner spots, especially on weekends.

-• Dress code is generally casual, even at many upscale restaurants.
-Comfort is key.
+• Dress code is generally casual, even at many upscale restaurants, though some fine dining establishments may have a smart casual expectation.

 Plan the rest of your Los Angeles trip